adamczer/JUAV-ardupilot/README.md

 once this is all up and running you can navigate to the current checkout of jUAV.

-WARNING/TODO: some hardcoaded paths still exist and will be fixed shortly. these types of problems will be clear and easy to fix. these will be refactored to enviornment variables
+WARNING/TODO: some hardcoaded paths may still exist. these types of problems will be clear and easy to fix. these have been refactored to enviornment variables

 JUAV_ROOT=juav checkout location
 build java code